fomightez/pelican_configuration/README.md

   the static paths (downloads, images, figures, etc.) to appear in the right place, Pelican 3.3+ must be used.

--The Pelican Boostrap 3 theme <---add links to my varation
+-The Pelican Boostrap 3 theme <---add links to my variation

 MAY NEED DISQUS INFO BELOW BUT REST HAS BEEN INCORPORATED IN MY CONFIGURATION OF PELICAN AND MY FORK OF THE BOOTSTRAP 3 THEME
 - Recent version of